LattePandaTeam/Docs/content/delta_edition/os.md

-# Operating System
+# Operating Systems

 This document will go over the operating systems that are compatible with the LattePanda Delta.
-It will also cover acceptable boot media as well as instructions or resources for installing the operating system and special considerations.
+It will also cover the acceptable bootup media, as well as instructions and resources for installing the operating systems and other special considerations.

 ## Overview

-No doubt!
-LattePanda Delta is a **development device supporting 2 different operation systems.**
+Incredibly, the LattePanda Delta is a **development device which supports 2 different operating systems.**

 1. Windows 10 and other verions
 2. Linux and other versions

 !!! tips
-    Please feel free to contribute or request new content via [Official Docs Repo](https://github.com/LattePandaTeam/Docs)
+    Please feel free to contribute or request new content via our [Official Docs Repository](https://github.com/LattePandaTeam/Docs)

 !!! warning
-    Before the OS installation, please finish the backup of important data.
+    Before the OS installation, please finish backing up any important data.

 ## Windows